Vazeem-T/Vazeem-T/README.md

 - 👋 Hi, I’m @Vazeem-T
 - 👀 I’m interested in coding and learning new thingd
 - 🌱 I’m currently learning to code
-- 💞️ I had completed my bachelor's degree in computer science and currently looking for a job a trainee
+- 💞️ I had completed my bachelor's degree in computer science and currently looking for a job as a trainee
 - 📫 You can reach me at vaseemannara@gmail.com

 <!---